0xmmalik/ritsec-ctf-2025/shaking my temple/writeup.md

-# RITSEC CTF 2025 Writeup — shaking my temple
+# RITSEC CTF 2025 Writeup — Shaking My Temple

 #### Challenge Setup.
 We have to meet a bunch of constraints to generate a key.
 If we submit a valid key to the server, we get the flag!
 The constraints, written out in a much easier-to-understand way, are: